remidinishanth/distributed_systems/java_scala_Guice.md

 ### Without using Constructor

-In the previous example, the dependency GreetingService was passed through the constructor of MyClass.
-If you want to inject the dependency without passing it through the constructor, you can use the @Inject annotation on a field instead.
+In the previous example, the dependency `GreetingService` was passed through the constructor of `MyClass`.
+If you want to inject the dependency without passing it through the constructor, you can use the `@Inject` annotation on a field instead.
 Here's an updated version:

 ```java
 import com.google.inject.Guice;